NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/RunSimulator.rst

       cd simulator-ui
       npm ci

 #.
-Start the device simulator UI's development server by running the following command:
+Start the development server of the device simulator UI:

    .. code-block:: bash